quteron/javascript-fundamentals/functions/README.md

 To declare a new function you need to:
 * specify **function** keyword
 * followed by the **name** of the function
-* specify list of arguments enclosed in parentheses and separated by commas
+* specify list of parameters enclosed in parentheses and separated by commas
 * put statements enclosed in curly brackets, **{ }**.

 Here is an example: